-Build your own Three Gable Timber Frame Pavilion.
+Build your own Three Gable Timber Frame style Pavilion.
 Plans available for download in PDF Format.

 See the How to Video.

-My good friend Connor and his wife Sara asked me to help them build a pavilion in their back yard.
-They wanted a timber frame three gable structure so I modeled up a design in Sketchup and drew up some plans.
+My good friend Connor, and his wife Sara, asked me to help them build a pavilion in their back yard.
+They wanted a timber frame three gable structure so I modelled up a design in Sketchup and drew up some plans.

 Build the Timber Frame Style Pavilion

 The Sketchup Model

 The posts will sit on formed concrete piers.
 There’s two beams running North to South.
 And two beams running East to West.
 Corner braces add rigidity to the frame at the intersection of the beams and posts.

 King posts sit mid span on the beams and support the upper ridge beams.
 Valley rafters run from the peak to the corners and support the jack rafters.